ermessonlima/Luby-Test/README.md

 I welcome each and everyone of you.

 # What is it?
-`Luby-Test` is an example React Native project developed during a test.
+`Luby-Test` is an example React Native project developed.